Diagnose, Correct, and Learn from Manipulation Failures via Visual Symbols

 Real-world Experimental Demos

-VSF Method: Incorporating Visual Symbols-Following Dataset
+VSF Method: Visual Symbols-Following

 PMC Method: Point-based Motion Control